thecoshman/thecoshman.github.com/_posts/ksp/2000-01-12-IonDriveSounds.markdown

 That may be realistic, but frankly I don't care.
 This is a game, and it's cooler to have you ion drives make a sweet hum. come on, how can you not like this?

+Awaiting the OK to use due to licence of sounds not being clear.